marp-team/marp-core/README.md

 #### Separated bundle

 We also provide a separated bundle [`lib/browser.js`](https://cdn.jsdelivr.net/npm/@marp-team/marp-core/lib/browser.js) for browser context.
-It is useful when you cannot use bundler for the browser, like [@marp-team/marp-cli](https://github.com/marp-team/marp-cli).
+It is useful when you cannot use bundler.

 Loading `lib/browser.js` will bring the almost same result as running `Marp.ready()`.
 Thus, you could use it through CDN as below: